getcarina/getcarina.com/_tutorials/2015-10-21-wordpress-nginx-links.md

 container running Apache 2 and WordPress.
 For your database, you ran MySQL in a Docker container.

-This tutorial describes how to set up container on overlay networks, according to the best practices set out by the Docker community.
+This tutorial describes how to set up containers on overlay networks, according to the best practices set out by the Docker community.
 By the end, you will have a single NGINX container accepting traffic, a back-end container running PHP-FPM and WordPress, and a MySQL container handling persistent state.